You are here

 Introduction to Community Standards and the Code of Conduct

-In accordance with these principles, the Institute is strongly committed to the development of the student and promotion of personal integrity and self-responsibility.
+In accordance with these tenants and principles, the Institute is strongly committed to the development of the student and promotion of personal integrity and self-responsibility.
 Students enrolling at Wentworth become citizens of this community and are entitled to enjoy the privileges and assume the responsibilities associated with the affiliation.
-All members of the Wentworth community are expected to uphold the Wentworth Creed, the Institute’s Student Code of Conduct, its rules, regulations and policies and all local, state and federal laws and regulations.
+All members of the Wentworth community are expected to uphold the Wentworth Creed, the Leopards Oath, the Institute’s Student Code of Conduct, its rules, regulations and policies and all local, state and federal laws and regulations.
 Students who fail to uphold each of these standards are subject to a disciplinary sanction.

 The Student Code shall apply to conduct that occurs on Institute premises, at sponsored activities and to off-campus conduct that adversely affects the Institute, the Community and/or the pursuit of the Institute's mission, goals, and objectives.
 All students shall be responsible for their conduct from the time of application for admission through the actual awarding of a degree, even if the conduct is not discovered until after a degree is awarded.
 The Institute may take disciplinary action against Wentworth students or organizations that violate local, state, or federal laws and/or Wentworth policies.
 The Dean of Students (or designee) shall decide whether the Student Code shall be applied to conduct occurring off campus, on a case-by-case basis, in the Dean’s (or designee’s) sole discretion.